DeterminedSage/JsonParserComparison/README.md

 # JsonParserComparison
 rapidjson vs simdjson vs jsoniopipe

-To execute this file in your local machine , make sure to integrate the relevant files :
+To execute this file in your local machine , make sure to integrate the relevant files in the same directory as the one containing evaluate.cpp :

 simdjson parser : https://github.com/simdjson/simdjson